Make this cute Layered Paper Art Bunny to add to your Spring or Easter Decor! Below is the complete 3D Paper Art Bunny Cricut Tutorial.

 Before you place this piece, have the first side placed right side down, with the new layer aligned on top.
 Use the bottom half as a guide to place the next piece.
 You want the feet to line up.

 You will do the same with the head piece.
 Make sure it lines up with the other half.

 When both sides are complete, attach the two sides with more adhesive foam dots.
 Make sure to align the two sides.

 Once assembled the cute 3D Bunny should stand all by himself!

 Adding a Ribbon Bow:

 This step is completely optional, but is super cute!

-Start with a length of ribbon, and kind or color will do.
+Start with a length of ribbon, and color will do.
 It all depends on the look you are going for, and tie the ribbon around the neck of the paper layered bunny.

-Now I really stink at tying ribbons, so if you want to know how I cheated a created a perfect bow without tying, watch the video above!
+Now I really stink at tying ribbons, so if you want to know how I created a perfect bow without tying, watch the video above!

-I love this 3D bunny so much I actually made two!
-Aren’t they adorable?
+I love this 3D bunny so much that I actually made two!
+Aren't they adorable?